zeekay/bebop/README.md

 Check `bebop --help` for various options/configuration.

 ### Configuration
-You can configure Bebop by creating a `.bebop<.js/coffee>` file in either your home directory or the root of your project.
+You can configure Bebop by creating a `.bebop` file in either your home directory or the root of your project.
+If you use an extension of `.coffee` it will be imported as a coffeescript module.
 Properties exported in this module will be used to override the defaults used.

 ### Example `.bebop` configuration file

 ```coffeescript